 From Florence to San Gimignano by car

 Without a doubt, driving is the best way to reach San Gimignano from Florence.
 It takes just over an hour to complete the 60 km (30 miles).
 We know that driving in Italy may sound complicated and risky, but this is a simple drive and there is nothing to worry about.
-Just be careful as everywhere.
+Just be careful as you have to be everywhere.
 Set the navigator or google maps and enjoy the Tuscan landscape.
-By the way, these are instructions if you have not GPS.
+By the way, these are instructions if you do have no GPS.

 To get out of Firenze, take the Autostrada del Sole A1 (tollway), direction Rome for a few km/miles.
 Exit to Firenze Impruneta and take the Superstrada (freeway), direction Siena.
 Get off to Poggibonsi Nord and then drive along secondary roads to arrive at the destination (11 km, 7 miles).